 Hemp has been invaluable in the production of rope throughout human history and is the traditional rope making fiber in many parts of the world today.
 It is strong, flexible and water-resistant, making it perfectly suited for shipping application as a component of ropes, nets, sails and other riggings.

 Hemp’s industrial practicality is far-reaching and becoming more and more relevant as the need for sustainable materials and practices are a growing focus and necessity of the modern world.
 In the past, hemp oil was a popular choice for lamp oil, however with the advent of petroleum based fuels was replaced and fell out of general use.

 Today, hemp oil makes an efficient and renewable substitute for gasoline in diesel engines.
 As a biofuel, it is a less harmful alternative to carbon monoxide producing fossil fuels.
 Hemp can even be made into a plastic, and makes a wonderful alternative to traditional plastics, which require fossil fuels and toxic chemicals to produce.

 Hemp can even be made to take the shape of building materials and substitute wood as well as many other materials that are required to build homes and structures.
 Some of these materials include components that can build walls, panels, shingles, pipes, and even paint.
 Hempcrete is a fireproof, waterproof, insulating and pest-resistant material used in the building of homes that is a sustainable and highly effective bio-composite construction alternative.

-Hemp is becoming adopted as the sustainable material of choice in a vast array of capacities, and with increased awareness and advocacy on the legislative front is likely to become a household name and the staple of various future industries.
+Hemp is becoming adopted as the sustainable material of choice in a vast array of capacities, and with increased awareness, is likely to become a household name and the staple of various future industries.